Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/index.md

 As humans, we are naturally inclined to rely on information passed on to us from those who are more experienced, so that we can benefit from the knowledge of past generations and apply our [second thinking system](https://en.wikipedia.org/wiki/Thinking,_Fast_and_Slow#Two_systems) on something more useful instead.
 This is an important evolutionary trait that makes our species extremely fit for survival.

-However, whenever we extrapolate experiences into guidelines, we tend to think of them as being good on their own, forgetting about the circumstances that are integral to their relevancy.
+However, whenever we extrapolate experiences into guidelines, we tend to think of them as being valid on their own, forgetting about the circumstances that are integral to their relevancy.
 The reality is that circumstances change, and once perfectly reasonable conclusions (or best practices) might not apply so well anymore.

 If we look back, it's clear that high-level testing was tough in 2000, it probably still was in 2009, but it's 2020 outside and we are, in fact, living in the future.
 Advancements in technology and software design have made it a much less significant issue than it once was.